 - In a 9"x11" baking pan, spread 2 tablespoon of the olive oil.

 - Cover with the potato slices, then the red onion slices, then scatter the garlic evenly over.

-- Layer half of the tomato slices, then the zucchini slices, then the remaining tomato slices.
+- Layer half of the tomato slices, then basil, then the zucchini slices, then the remaining tomato slices.

-- Drizzle the remaining 2 Tbsp olive oil, and sprinkle with salt and pepper.
+- Drizzle the remaining 2 tablespoon olive oil, and sprinkle with salt and pepper.

 - In a bowl, combine cheese and panko crumbs.

 - Spread cheese mixture evenly over top of vegetables.

 - Bake in center of oven 45 minutes, or until vegetables are tender when pierced with a fork, and topping is golden.